fireship-io/fireship.io/content/snippets/firestore-automated-backups.md

 When the schedule event fires, you should see a successful export job similar to the output below.
 The exported data will be available in your Firebase storage bucket.

-{{< figure src="/snippets/img/backup-firestore-success.png" caption="Example of successful Firestore export job in Github Actions" >}}
+{{< figure src="/snippets/img/backup-firestore-success.png" caption="Example of successful Firestore export job in GitHub Actions" >}}